 Working with people preparing graduate dissertations is one of the most rewarding aspects of academic life.
-I have supervised and examined master’s theses at Oxford and King’s College London for many years.
-Since 2010 I have taught a Special Subject for Oxford’s Postgraduate Certificate in Historical Studies, which includes dissertation supervision, and supervise theses on the Master of Studies in Historical Studies offered by Oxford’s Department for Continuing Education.
-I have supervised doctoral theses for King’s College London and Oxford Brookes University, and acted as examiner for a number of completed doctorates.
+On behalf of King’s College London I have supervised scores of master’s theses written by students at the Defence Academy of the United Kingdom.
+Since 2010 I have taught a Special Subject for the Oxford University Department for Continuing Education (OUDCE) Postgraduate Certificate in Historical Studies, which includes dissertation supervision and assessment.
+I also supervise and mark theses on the Master of Studies in Historical Studies offered by OUDCE.

 Doctoral theses examined: